-“She doesn’t act abducted,” one of the mistresses said, still looking at Brìghde with some suspicion.
+“She doesn’t act abducted,” a different mistress said, still looking at Brìghde with some suspicion.

 “I really didn’t mind,” Brìghde assured them, which was likely the wrong thing to say, since all four of them then glared at Grimme, who held his hands up in surrender.

 “Were you hoping I would bring home an unhappy wife?
-Emelisse, Ardith, Dillena, Maebh, this is Lady Brìghde Fàileach.”
+Emelisse, Ardith, Dillena, Maebh, this is Lady Bridget Fallack.”

 Again all four sets of eyes, light blue, looked at her as if she were a ghost.

-“Not until I absolutely must,” Grimme returned in the same language as he turned away and strolled up the hill toward the portcullis, his arms draped over two of the women’s shoulders, the children dancing around them, the other two women walking backward in front of him to chatter at him excitedly.
+“Not until I absolutely must,” Grimme said as he turned away and strolled up the hill toward the portcullis, his arms draped over two of the women’s shoulders, the children dancing around them, the other two women walking backward in front of him to chatter at him excitedly.

 “If you could dismount, my lady,” said a boy from below Brìghde, “I would take your horse to the stable.”